Dissecting Automated Functional Testing — How to Learn Automated Testing in 2023?

 Fortunately, much of the world has moved on to automated functional testing to make the process effortless (still not enjoyable, though).

-It’s essential to understand functional testing and dissect its differences from non-functional testing.
+Functional testing is a type of software testing that verifies whether an application or system meets its intended functional requirements.
+Understanding functional testing and dissecting its differences from non-functional testing is essential.
 That’s because it helps us plan the whole process with ease.
-After all, functional testing requires us to plan ahead and utilize the resources efficiently.
+After all, functional testing requires us to plan and utilize the resources efficiently.

 Think of it like this — the software you develop has many set requirements for functionality.
 For example, a specific interaction with the UI would result in a certain change.
 Functional testing primarily ensures that each of these parameters works flawlessly.